 Our Analysis and Test Results

-The material blend in this pant is 88% Nylon and 12% Elastane, which is what makes it so stretchy.
-The Gamma LT pants have more stretch than comfort to be sure — while they are not uncomfortable, they aren't as soft or cozy as the Mountain Hardwear Dynama.
-The Dynama are comfortable enough to sleep in and feel more like a pair of lounge pants than a traditional hiking pant.
-The Gammas are still comfortable though and nice for all day wear on the trail — but you probably won't want to curl up in them on the couch afterward.
+The Gamma LT pants have more stretch than comfort — while they are not uncomfortable, they aren't soft and cozy either.
+The Gammas are comfortable for all-day wear on the trail — but you probably won't want to curl up in them on the couch afterward.

 The softshell material is highly abrasion resistant, and the pant has impeccable construction details.
 The zippers are laminated, and the seams are all double stitched.
 We didn't have any durability issues arise during our testing period, and found little to no complaints in online reviews either.

-The Arc'teryx Gamma LT is a sleek hiking pant.
-The trim fit and smooth, stretchy material look great on, and they are the bee's knees on cold and wet days.
-They aren't well suited for warmer weather hiking, but if you hike no matter the weather or the season, this is a great option to have on you.
+The Arc'teryx Gamma LT is a sleek pair of hiking pants.
+Their trim fit and smooth, stretchy material look great on just about anyone.
+They're the bee's knees on cold and wet days, making them our Top Pick for Wet Weather.
+They aren't well suited for warmer weather hiking, but if you're out on the trail no matter the weather or the season, this is a great option to have around.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More